Schifferking/messaging-app/README.md

 It uses Ruby on Rails as an API backend and React as frontend.

-The main features are
+Main features are:

-- Authorization
+- User authentication and authorization
 - sending messages to another users
 - customizing a user profile